dbc2201/gla-bcsc0006-2024/src/main/java/list/README.md

 A _node_ is a data structure that contains a data item and (usually) one or more links.
 A _link_ is a reference to another node.

+The _Linked-Lists_ are a versatile mechanism suitable for use in many kinds of general-purpose databases.
+It can also replace an array as the basis for other storage structures such as _Stacks_ and _Queues_.

 ---